For many people, an established franchise seems less risky than starting up a new business.

 The Amended Franchise Rule requires that franchisors give you (as an interested purchaser of a franchise in NJ) a document called a Franchise Disclosure Document (“FDD”) at least 14 calendar days before you are asked to sign a binding franchise agreement or are required to make any payment to the franchisor or its affiliate in connection with the proposed franchise sale.
 The 14 day pre-disclosure period begins the day after delivery of the FDD.
 The signing of a binding agreement or receipt of payment by the franchisor or an affiliate can only take place on the 15th day after delivery of the FDD.
 This ensures that as a prospective franchisee, you have at least a full 14 days in which to review the disclosures (the so-called “cooling off period”).

-Generally, a failure by the franchisor to follow the 14 day rule is considered to be an unfair or deceptive act or business practice which is a violation of the Federal Trade Act (FTA).
+Generally, a failure by the franchisor to follow the 14 day rule is an unfair or deceptive act or business practice which is a violation of the Federal Trade Act (FTA).

 What Agreements Trigger Full Franchisor Disclosure?